We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Epsom salt baths can help you soothe stresses, aches, and pains as much as any other hot bath.
 But the jury’s still out on their benefits as a way to supplement magnesium.

 There’s no confirmed benefit of adding Epsom salts to your bathwater — but there’s also no reason why not.
 People were mad about Epsom salts in 17th century Britain.
-And, the 21st century kind of sucks.
+Besides, the 21st century can be a drag too.

 If nothing else, it gives you an excuse for some you time.
 Fill your tub, add a cup of Epsom salt if you like, put on some chill music, and relax.